ruchithata/E-commerce/README.md

 - Added form validation to ensure required fields and proper formats.
 - Connected to backend API with Axios and handled loading/error states.
 - Verified working Login functionality post-sign-up.

+---

+### **Milestone 6 - Strengthening Security with bcrypt**

+​In this milestone, we focus on enhancing user authentication security by implementing password hashing using the bcrypt algorithm.
+This approach ensures that plaintext passwords are never stored, safeguarding user data against unauthorized access.
+By integrating bcrypt, we introduce a robust method to hash and verify passwords, significantly strengthening the overall security posture of the application.